btcpayserver/prestashop-plugin/README.md

 ## Internals

 This plugin support creating orders before or after payment.
 That said the `before`-mode still requires a callback from the BTCPay server itself so that all relevant data is available during order creation.

-## Future improvements
-There is a lot of improvements that can still be made:
-* Rewrite to use the new [Greenfield Invoice API](https://docs.btcpayserver.org/API/Greenfield/v1/).

 ## Documentation